LAMisanoob/LAMs-Tutorials/README.md

 ## LINUX

 Unix-like operating system, with an awesome history.
 Philsophy of free software; not as in costing nothing, though it often does, but as in freedom of choice, opensource.
-Many things run on Linux; many servers, therefore much of the internet, smartphones (android), personal computers (many use Linux, and OSx is a varient of BSD, a proprietary version of Unix).
+Many things run on Linux; many servers and therefore the internet, smartphones (android), personal computers (many use Linux, and OSx is a varient of BSD, a proprietary version of Unix).

 Linux can be broken down into many parts.